hydrobricks/hydrobricks-doc/doc/models.rst

 .. list-table:: Properties of the GSM-SOCONT model
    :widths: 50 50
    :header-rows: 0
+   :stub-columns: 1

    * - Spatial structure
      - semi-lumped (elevation bands)
    * - Time step
      - daily

-It has the following parameters.
+It has the parameters listed below.

 .. list-table:: Parameters of the GSM-SOCONT model
    :widths: 10 10 5 5 70